Renovation

 Amy White

-The tub and tile in my sister’s bath were bugging her to distraction.
-Now that she’s spending so much time at home these days, like everyone else, flaws in her Westchester house were becoming hard to ignore.
+The tub and tile in my sister’s bath in her Westchester house were bugging her to distraction.
 The tile—a pale, mottled tan color, decorated here and there with a tiny bouquet motif—and tub in a matching shade—felt annoyingly old fashioned.
 She wanted an all-white bath that would feel brighter and fresher.

 I told her about tub reglazing, which gives you a new look for a fraction of what it costs to replace the tub and can be used to cover tile as well.
 My sister, Amy White, was eager to save money on sprucing up her bathroom.
 She contacted Westchester Refinishing, which quoted her a price of $925 to reglaze the tub and tile.

 Of course, as luck would have it, the only available date for the contractor was during the same week I was visiting for a working vacation.
-I had set up my office in my niece’s pink bedroom, near the bathroom.
-Now I would have to meet deadlines while inhaling fumes.
+I set up my office in my niece’s pink bedroom, near the bathroom, so I would have to meet deadlines while inhaling fumes.

 Tub and tile reglazing to refresh the bath